-The Royal Tour offers private entrances to the entire Giza Plateau and Luxor Temple outside of opening hours.
-Only with us you will get exclusive access between the paws of the Great Sphinx, place closed to the public!
-Thanks to the special permission from the Minister of Antiquities you will discover the Tombs of the Pyramid Builders in Giza, an active excavation site.
-For the very first time Archaeological Paths will provide you with a camera permit.
-Thus, in the Valley of the Kings and in the Egyptian Museum in Cairo you will be able, at no extra cost, to take your own photos.
+Explore the wonders of the ancient Egyptian civilization including the enormous Karnak and Abu Simbel temples, the tombs in the Valley of the Kings, and much more!
+The Royal Tour offers private entrances to the entire Giza pyramid complex and the Luxor Temple outside of opening hours.
+Only with us will you stand between the paws of the Great Sphinx and gain exclusive access to the places closed to the public!
+Thanks to special permission granted by the Minister of Antiquities, you will see the Tombs of the Pyramid Builders in Giza, an active excavation site.
+With Archaeological Paths you will experience Egypt like no one else!

 Dr. Zahi Hawass

 There is no better person to lead you through the fascinating history of ancient Egypt than Dr. Zahi Hawass.
 For over 20 years he held all the keys to the Egyptian antiquities.
 First, as the Secretary General of the Supreme Council of Antiquities, and then as the Minister of State for Antiquities.
 During our tour Dr. Zahi Hawass will join our group for sightseeing of the most important sites in Egypt.
 Thanks to his experience and expert knowledge which he will share with us in front of the world's greatest monuments, you will learn the secrets of Egypt like no one else.